ARMmbed/mbed-os/targets/TARGET_NUVOTON/TARGET_M2354/TARGET_TFM/TARGET_NU_M2354/COMPONENT_TFM_S_FW/README.md

     - **PDMA1**: Configured to nonsecure for Mbed asynchronous transfer.
     - **CRYPTO**: Configured to secure.
 Inaccessible to Mbed.
     - **TRNG**: Hardwired to secure.
 Accessible to Mbed indirectly through PSA Cryptography API.
+    - **SDH**: Configured to secure to enable PSA Firmware Update.
+Inaccessible to Mbed.

 ### Defining Flash for TF-M/Mbed